Hartlepool drag queen ready to take over the world after being cast in RuPaul’s Drag Race UK

-Hartlepool drag queen ready to take over the world after being cast in series 5 of RuPaul’s Drag Race UK
+Hartlepool drag queen Tomara Thomas ready to take over the world after being cast in series 5 of RuPaul’s Drag Race UK

 Tom Adams – who performs as Tomara Thomas – landed a spot in the BBC programme’s fifth series after beating competition from thousands of other candidates.

-The popular programme sees 10 drag queens compete in a series of weekly challenges to dazzle the celebrity judges and become the UK’s next Drag Race superstar.
+The popular contest sees 10 drag queens compete in a series of weekly challenges to dazzle the celebrity judges and become the UK’s next Drag Race superstar.

-Twenty-six-year-old Tom said of his success: “It was definitely a dream come true and it was so surreal
+Twenty-six-year-old Tom said of being on the programme: “It was definitely a dream come true and it was so surreal.

 "Obviously, it’s a pressure cooker.
 It’s a competition and I’m a very competitive person.